 Looking to satisfy your wanderlust in an exotic location (that’s still close to home)?
 Consider heading to Mexico on a cruise.
 You and your crew will see awe-inspiring nature, experience lively cultural adventures on land (and underwater) and enjoy the freshest Mexican cuisine.
-Best of all, Western Caribbean cruises range from four to seven nights and depart from Florida, Texas and Louisiana on the newly amplified Mariner of the Seas, the crowd-favorite Harmony of the Seas and—the world’s largest cruise ship—Symphony of the Seas.
+Best of all, Western Caribbean cruises range from four to seven nights, and since these ports aren’t too far from many ports in the southern United States, you’ll be able to start your Mexican adventure sooner.

 Whether you’re looking for family-friendly activities or laidback beach time, Mexico has something for everyone.
 You can visit one, two or all three of these locales that will get each of your five senses going.

 Beautiful and jam-packed with things to do, Costa Maya has plenty to offer, whether you’re looking for an all-inclusive beach break or something adrenaline-pumping like biking through the jungle.
 Picture soaking up sun while lying on the white sand of one of many Instagram-worthy beaches, with a drink or good book, along with a platter of fresh fish tacos next to your lounger.